-Class Actions Involving Banquet Service Companies And Hotels
+Class Actions Involving Banquet Service Companies & Hotels

-If you worked in the hospitality industry as a banquet server, bartender or other service employee and your employer collected service charges, administrative fees or similar mandatory charges from banquet customers—typically, as a percentage of the banquet bill—and your employer kept some or all of those charges, you may be entitled to a monetary recovery.
+If you worked in the hospitality industry as a banquet server, bartender or other service employee and your employer collected service charges, administrative fees or similar mandatory charges from banquet customers—typically as a percentage of the banquet bill—and kept some or all of those charges, you may be entitled to a monetary recovery.

-Several states, including New York, Massachusetts and Pennsylvania, have laws directing when mandatory service charges must be paid to service workers as tips.
-Many employers are not in compliance with these laws, and, as a result, banquet service workers are entitled to money.
+Several states, including New York, Massachusetts and Pennsylvania, have banquet service employee rights laws directing when mandatory service charges must be paid to service workers as tips.
+Many employers are not in compliance with these laws; as a result, banquet service workers are entitled to money.

 Thomas & Solomon, LLP, is a highly regarded collective action litigation law firm based in Rochester, New York.
-Our class action lawyers routinely help banquet service industry workers protect their rights, particularly in matters relating to wage and hour claims and service charge fees.
+Our class action lawyers routinely fight for banquet service employee rights, particularly in matters relating to wage and hour claims and service charge fees.

 Current Class Actions and Investigations

 If you worked as a banquet service employee in New York State in the last six years and were not paid service charges, administrative fees or similar mandatory charges automatically added to customers’ bills for banquet events, you may be entitled to money.
 Under New York law, if an employer leads a banquet customer to believe that the contract price includes a fixed percentage, such as a service charge or administrative fee, as a gratuity, then the fixed percentage must be paid in its entirety to the banquet service staff who worked the event.